chelebyy/Web_Stock/project.md

 - Implement validation through Angular's form validation system or custom validators.

 ### Testing and Code Quality
+- Follow the Arrange-Act-Assert model for unit tests.
-- Follow the Arrange-Act-Assertiut coverage with well-defined unit tests for services, components, and utilities.
+- Ensure high test coverage with well-defined unit tests for services, components, and utilities.

 ### Performance Optimization
 - Use trackBy functions with `ngFor` to optimize list rendering.